filecoin-project/curio/documentation/en/curio-cli/curio.md

    --count value                      Number of sectors to start (default: 1) --synthetic                        Use synthetic PoRep (default: false) --layers value [ --layers value ]  list of layers to be interpreted (atop defaults).
-Default: base --help, -h                         show help
+Default: base --duration-days value, -d value    How long to commit sectors for (default: 1278 (3.5 years)) --help, -h                         show help
 ```